MonstaCatZ/anYme/source-code/README.md

 * The original code in Java is a mess and _very_ verbose
 * Faster development

+## Changes

+* No more browsers to visit streaming sites
+* Theming
+* A new user interface

 ## How can you help?